JSFoundation/TAC/README.md

 # The JS Foundation Technical Governance

-The JS Foundation Technical Advisory Committee (TAC) and Collaboration Boards (CB) are the technical governing body of the JS Foundation.
+The JS Foundation Technical Advisory Committee (TAC) is the technical governing body of the JS Foundation.
 The goals of this technical structure are to:

 1. **Separate the business aspects from the technical aspects of the Foundation.**